 Close-up on the rear right fin of a first generation Thunderbird., Source: Unsplash

-Before the heyday of Ford muscle cars in the 60’s and 70’s, Ford was under the leadership of Henry Ford II.
+Before Ford started to gain traction for their muscle cars in the 60’s and 70’s, they were under the leadership of Henry Ford II.
 During this time, the company was known for its focus on safety and reliability.
-However, as the 60’s rolled around, other car manufacturers were starting to focus on performance.
-Ford’s offerings were being beaten in motorsports competitions around the world and baby boomers, with their quickly-developing love for performance cars, were flocking to the roaring engines and faster finish times offered by Chevrolet and Dodge.
+However, it was becoming clear in the auto industry that car manufacturers and customers were starting to value high performance vehicles over anything else.

 Ford Fairlane Thunderbolt, Source: Wikimedia Commons